ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Atramedes
 - Yes Lava Burst Glyph
+- No Chain Lightning Glyph
 - Make sure you are casting even when the boss is in the air.

 ## Maloriak
-- Yes CL Glyph
+- Yes Chain Lightning Glyph
 - Yes Lava Burst Glyph
 - Spread on Blue Vial, Stack on Red but run out with consuming flames debuff
-- Interupt arcane storm (lightnining)
+- Interupt arcane storm (lightning)

 ## Nef
 ### Overall